Activities Montreal Québec

 Saint-Jean 2026 in Montreal: 5 Must-Do Activities

-Quebec’s National Day 2026 in Montreal takes place on June 23 and 24, 2026, under the theme “Celebrating What Connects Us.”
-On the program: an immersive musical experience at BAnQ’s Grande Bibliothèque, the traditional “Je t’aime Québec” parade, a free grand concert at Parc Maisonneuve, a picnic of local food, and a craft beer from a Montreal microbrewery.
-Here are the 5 must-do activities to experience Quebec culture from the inside.
+Quebec’s Fête nationale 2026 in Montreal takes place on June 23rd and 24th under the theme “Celebrating What Binds Us.”
+On the program: an immersive musical experience of Bibliothèque et Archives nationales du Québec (BAnQ) to uncover the secrets behind Quebec’s greatest hits, the traditional “Je t’aime Québec” parade, the free Grand Spectacle at Parc Maisonneuve, and a celebration of Quebec culture through electronic music at the SAT.

-1. Dive into Quebec's musical memory at BAnQ (Bibliothèque et Archives nationales du Québec)
+1. Dive into Quebec's musical memory - Bibliothèque et Archives nationales du Québec (BAnQ)

 Multivers_BAnQ